Fundamentals of maritime autonomy: principles and technological concepts

 The BIP's course weekly schedule is:

-• Weeks 7 to 9: 31st march-25th April - Operational aspects of unmanned and autonomous vessels - Virtual
+• Weeks 7 to 9: Operational aspects of unmanned and autonomous vessels - Virtual

 Venue